inabikarilibrary/inalib/inapedia/players/italian/aaronash.md

 Aaronash is an Italian :it: player, maining Nomash.
 Together with [filo](filo.md), they are considered the best in Italy.

+## Style of play

+Aaronash's dash cancelling is unique in that he often dashes twice before cancelling instead of the typical triple dashing.

 ## Achievements

 |Date|Place|Tournament|Tier|